You’ve started the side hustle, but when it comes to actually quitting your job, something is holding you back.

 When trying to figure out how much money I needed to make to be able to cover expenses every month while working from home, a lot of the expenses are variable.

 Since one of the reasons I wanted to work from home was to be with my son more, I chose to keep him home with me.
 This didn’t last long because it was just too much of a change for both of us.

 After a month, I decided to put him in part-time daycare at a local church.
 He goes for 3 days a week.
 This reduced my daycare expenses from $750 a month to $400.

 ♦ Related posts you might like: 5 Reasons To Eliminate WAHM Mom Guilt for Using Daycare

 You’ll have to decide what’s right for you, but reducing daycare expenses can save a ton of money and mean your business needs to earn less.

 Pay off debts

 I knew that my car was going to get paid off soon after I started working from home.
 This was a huge help since that meant less money I needed to make.

 One regret I have is not paying off more debt.
-When I working full time, I really didn’t think I had much money to spare but looking back, I definitely did and would’ve rather paid off my smallest credit card.
+When I worked full time, I really didn’t think I had much money to spare but looking back, I definitely did and would’ve rather paid off my smallest credit card.

 If you can pay off any debts while still working full time, then it’s definitely worth considering doing that.
 You’ll be so grateful for one less bill to pay when you’re working from home.